 Irish Sector Profiles

 Ireland’s dairy industry is built on the family-farm tradition.
 These 17,500 family run dairy farms utilise about one quarter of the grassland area in Ireland.

-Find out everything you need to know about Irish Horticulture Industry from Bord Bia, the Irish Food Board.
+Find out everything you need to know about Irish Horticulture Industry including domestic growth, export markets growth, retail and food service trends.

 Fish & Seafood

 Learn about the fish and seafood sector in Ireland - domestic growth, export market growth, consumer trends and more.
 Fish and seafood insights from Bord Bia.

 Irish exports of alcohol beverage were worth €1.45bn in 2019, which reflected growth of 8% in value over the previous year.
 Irish whiskey continues to be the...